mwanji/toml4j/README.md

 Map<String, Object> map = toml.to(Map.class);
 ```

-`Toml#contains(String)` verifies that the instance contains a key of any type (primitive, table or array of tables) of the given  name. `Toml#containsKey(String)`, `Toml#containsTable(String)` and `Toml#containsTableArray(String)` return true only if a key exists and is a primitive, table or array of tables, respectively.
+`Toml#contains(String)` verifies that the instance contains a key of any type (primitive, table or array of tables) of the given  name. `Toml#containsPrimitive(String)`, `Toml#containsTable(String)` and `Toml#containsTableArray(String)` return true only if a key exists and is a primitive, table or array of tables, respectively.
 Compound keys can be used to check existence at any depth.

 ```java